Bill of Sale in Georgia

 When you purchase a new or used vehicle, be sure to get a bill of sale.
 You'll need it to get a Georgia title and registration and to apply for a license plate.
 You cannot use a bill of sale to transfer the ownership without a Georgia title, unless your vehicle does not require a title.

-The Georgia Department of Revenue offers an online, printable Bill of Sale for your convenience.
+The Georgia Motor Vehicle Division offers an online, printable Bill of Sale (Form T-7) for your convenience.
 You may also create your own.

 Georgia requires the following information on the bill of sale: